Forwardslash-development/increment-button/README.md

 # Increment Button

-A button with an onClick handler which increments a counter and stores persistent state.
+A button with an onClick handler which increments a counter and stores persistent state locally.

 [Demo found here](https://dev.d2sbvvl7jo2app.amplifyapp.com/)